BenjaminKobjolke/FMANLaunchScriptsForWindows/README.md

 Plugin for [fman.io](https://fman.io) that gives you the ability to launch scripts in a specified directory in the command pallet of fman.

-You can install this plugin by pressing `<shift+cmd+p>` to open the command pallet.
-Then type `install plugin`.
-Look for the `Launch Scripts` plugin and select it.

-After restarting **fman**, you will have the ability to set a scripts directory, go to the scripts directory, and launch scripts from the scripts directory.
+# Install
+install the plugin by copying the release to
+> %AppData%\Roaming\fman\Plugins\User

+Or just use the "install plugin" function from within fman and search for FMANLaunchScriptsForWindows.

 ### Usage